 - A baccalaureate degree from an accredited institution;

 - Completed medical/health professional school prerequisites prior to MBS matriculation;

 - Minimum U.G.P.A. (undergraduate GPA) of 3.2 from an undergraduate program;

-- Ability to meet the program's technical standards (see attachment at the bottom of this page).
+- Ability to meet the program's technical standards (see technical standards tab).